D3lt4lph4/papers/docs/imageclassif/vgg.md

 ## How Does It Work

 There are multiple networks trained in the article, all of the architecture are describe in the figure below.
-The networks are series of convolutions followed by fully connected layers.
+The networks are series of convolutions and pooling followed by fully connected layers.

 ![Network](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imageclassif/vgg/vgg_architectures.png "Networks")
 ## Results

-The table below describes all the results obtained on the ILSVRC challenge (\cite{ILSVRC15}).
+The table below describes all the results obtained on the ILSVRC challenge.